anoff/blog/_posts/drafts/2019-01-XY-book-google-schmidt.md

 `TODO: FIX LINK`
 > Photo by Sharon Pittaway on Unsplash

-The book makes some clear statements about innovation really means for Google and might help you differentiate between bullshit bingo and real innovation:
+The book makes some clear statements about what innovation really means for Google and might help you differentiate between bullshit bingo and real innovation:

 1. Giving customers what they want is **not innovative**
     - Relates to the Henry Ford ([or not](https://hbr.org/2011/08/henry-ford-never-said-the-fast)) quote `“If I had asked people what they wanted, they would have said faster horses.”`